 Thesis is PHYS 495 (fall) and 496 (spring).
-These count as standard classes for purposes of graduation, major requirements, etc. They are writing courses.
+These count as standard classes for purposes of graduation, major requirements, etc. They are writing courses: taking both 495 and 496 together counts as one W course.
 Normally students register for PHYS 495 near the end of junior year, when signing up for classes for fall of senior year.
 Students should arrange for a thesis advisor at this time.
-The Department Head needs to approve registration.
+Permission is required to register for thesis courses, and the Registrar must set up an individual section of PHYS 495.
+At Registration time, the thesis advisor should send an Email to the Registrar, cc'd to the Department Head, requesting that a section of PHYS 495 be set up and asking the Registrar to place the student in that section (or giving that student permission to register for it.)

 Students register for PHYS 496 when signing up for class for spring of senior year.
-It is a college requirement that I grade of "A" be obtained in the first semester of thesis work in order to continue into the second semester of thesis work.
+The procedures are similar to PHYS 495, i.e., the advisor sends Email to the Registrar.
+It is a college requirement that a grade of "A" be obtained in the first semester of thesis work in order to continue into the second semester of thesis work.